 - Leslie Nielsen Syndrome: He was first known for roles in Wall Street and Platoon... and then landed the role of Ricky "Wild Thing" Vaughn in Major League.
 Hot Shots!, Spin City, the Scary Movie franchise, Two and a Half Men, and Anger Management would all follow.

 - The Pornomancer: Charlie has played a few throughout his career.
 At least one of them has the same first name as him.

 - The Roast: In September 2011, he was the subject of the Comedy Central Roast.
 Jokes about him in The Tyson Zone made easier with Mike Tyson himself as a roaster.

-- This Is My Name on Foreign: Carlos > Charlie.
-The surname is only inheriting the one of his father.
+- This Is My Name on Foreign: Carlos -> Charlie.